 Introducing MChem Chemistry

-A chemistry degree from Edinburgh provides the intellectual framework for understanding the properties of molecules, from fundamentals to the frontiers of current research.
-It also focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject and provides insight into research via a final-year research project in research groups working at the cutting edge of the subject.
+The degree focuses strongly on the wide range of analytical and experimental skills necessary to practice the subject.
+It also provides insight into research via a final-year research project working at the cutting edge of the subject.

 The MChem Chemistry degree programme is accredited by the Royal Society of Chemistry.